Patient medical records and imaging

 Mayo Clinic patients can access their medical information in two ways.

 Free secure online record access

 Create an online account through Patient Online Services for free record access.
 Many patients prefer this option due to cost and convenience.

 - Go to www.MayoClinic.org and click "Log in to Patient Account" in the upper right corner and request a new account.

 - Complete the one-time account creation process online.

-Creating your own account gives you access 24/7 to a select set of medical records (i.e., lab results and Radiology reports, clinical notes, medication list, allergy list, immunizations) as well as your patient itinerary (schedule).
+Creating your own account gives you access 24/7 to a select set of medical records (i.e., lab results and radiology reports, clinical notes, medication list, allergy list, vaccinations) as well as your patient itinerary (schedule).
 You may print your own copies of this information whenever you choose at no cost.

 Request copies of records be sent to you (fees may apply)

 You can request copies of your medical information be sent to you using an appropriate method below.